 -And one last requirement is a padlock, which doesn’t come with the kennel but can be purchased easily.

 A food and water clip-on bowl is included, but I got a separate bottle water feeder with a tube tip to prevent spilling.
 Hopefully Schubie will know how to use it!

-(Update: I bought the padlock, but never used it and wasn’t asked to either.
-The Sky Kennel is a great buy – very sturdy, clip-on bowl is useful for food and includes more metal bolts and plastic wing nuts than necessary.
+(Update: The Sky Kennel is a great buy – very sturdy, clip-on bowl is useful for food and includes more metal bolts and plastic wing nuts than necessary.
 I think Schubert did drink some water from the bottle feeder, but it may also have leaked.
 I can’t be sure.)

 That’s it for Part 1, which I will update after we complete our journey.
 Stay tuned for future parts on travel documentation and other procedures.